Joan Embery: Career

 Over the course of her decades-long career, she and her many animal ambassadors appeared nearly 70 times on The Tonight Show with Johnny Carson.
-According to Joan herself, however, that number is closer to 100 times, with additional appearances while Jay Leno was hosting.
-She was especially enjoyed by Johnny Carson and his audiences, where various animal guests included a baby elephant who could “paint”, a tarantula, a baby rhinoceros, a lion cub, and a pygmy marmoset who jumped from Joan’s arm to Johnny’s arm, up to his shoulder, then to the top of his head, before sitting quietly and urinating there, on live television.
-Joan said that the marmoset was “content” and “marking its territory,” given that apparently, it had its tail wrapped around Johnny Carson’s ear as well.
+According to Embery herself, however, that number is closer to 100, with additional appearances while Jay Leno was hosting.
+She was especially enjoyed by Johnny Carson and his audiences, where various animal guests included a baby elephant who could “paint,” a tarantula, a baby rhinoceros, a lion cub, and a pygmy marmoset who jumped from Joan’s arm to Johnny’s arm, up to his shoulder, then to the top of his head, before sitting quietly and urinating there, on live television.
+Embery said that the marmoset was “content” and “marking its territory,” given that apparently, it had its tail wrapped around Johnny Carson’s ear as well.

-Television appearances

-Embery appeared on The Tonight Show Starring Johnny Carson, The Tonight Show with Jay Leno, Good Morning America, CBS This Morning, The Mike Douglas Show, Live with Regis and Kathie Lee, Entertainment Tonight, ALF, The Phil Donahue Show, Newhart, Hollywood Squares, Win, Lose or Draw, The Larry Sanders Show, Mister Rogers' Neighborhood, Xuxa, Leeza, Kidsongs and PM Magazine.

 Personal life

-Embery studied zoology and telecommunications at SDSU before earning a BA in Communications, at Eastern Illinois University.

 Marriage

-Joan Embery and Duane Pillsbury (1929 - 2020) were married almost 42 years, until his death at age 91.
-Embery and Pillsbury, a ranch owner, conservationist, college instructor and artist, met when she was thirty and he was fifty.
-The couple met through the matchmaking efforts of one of Pillsbury's two daughters, who shared with Embery a mutual interest as competitive female equestrians.
+Joan Embery and Duane Pillsbury (1929–2020) were married almost 42 years, until his death at age 91.
+Embery and Pillsbury met when she was 30 and he was 50 through the matchmaking efforts of one of Pillsbury's two daughters, who shared with Embery a mutual interest as competitive female equestrians.
 During their marriage, Pillsbury always accompanied Embery on her world travels and TV appearances.
-Pillsbury died in 16 September 2020 due to complications after a serious fall while riding one of his horses.

 Ranch

 Embery and Pillsbury made their home at Pillsbury Ranch, a 50 acre ranch in east county San Diego, home to show horses, wildlife ambassadors, the native wildlife, and personal pets.
 Two of her most well-known animals were a zebra, who would graze on her front lawn, and a toco toucan.
-The Pillsbury Land & Livestock Co. property hosted many fundraisers for civic, environmental and animal conservation groups over the years.
+The Pillsbury Land & Livestock Co. property hosted many fundraisers for civic, environmental, and animal conservation groups over the years.

 Equestrian interests

-In addition to being an environmental advocate, Embery is a skilled horsewoman who has won many trophies, including the areas of dressage, cutting, jumping and driving.
+In addition to being an environmental advocate, Embery is a skilled horsewoman who has won many trophies, including in the areas of dressage, cutting, jumping, and driving.
+On Embery's ranch, she raises and trains various horse breeds, mules, and her California State Grand Champion bull.